Category: Music

 Over the Easter Weekend I have been experimenting with guitar tone, inspired by learning The Monkees (Neil Diamond) song ‘I’m a Believer’.

 I was looking for early British clean sounds for use in practice and future recording.
-I tried three approaches:- Using stock / community patches for my Blackstar ID Core 10 amplifier
+I tried three approaches:

-- Using my Zoom G3Xn multi-effects pedal with a bespoke effect.
+• Using my Zoom G3Xn multi-effects pedal with a bespoke effect.

-- Using Cockos Reaper DAW with Toontrack EZMix3 Guitar Presets
+• Using Cockos Reaper DAW with Toontrack EZMix3 Guitar Presets

 As I had not used patches for quite some time I first took the opportunity to apply updates to the Blackstar Architect software (the amps firmware was up-to-date) and the Zoom G3Xn firmware.